 When To See A Doctor

 Most of the above-suggested remedies could help improve nasal breathing, thus negating the need for mouth breathing.
-If nothing seems to help, if you notice your baby gasping for air, or if mouth breathing seems to interfere with feeding and sleeping, promptly see a pediatrician.
+If nothing seems to help, and you notice the baby gasp for air, or their mouth breathing interferes with feeding and sleeping, promptly see a pediatrician.

 If you suspect your baby could be breathing from the mouth due to innate conditions, such as a deviated septum or sleep apnea, discuss it with a pediatrician.
 The doctor can perform various tests to determine the underlying cause of mouth breathing in the baby.